 “Given that the LBJ Library released the tapes in the 1970s, the paper trail is now sketch and quite cold.
 The LBJ Library staff is fairly confident that the tapes originated with the White House Communications Agency (WHCA).
 The LBJ Library staff told the Review Board staff that it received the tapes from the White House as part of the original shipment of President Johnson’s papers in 1968 or 1969.
 According to the LBJ Library’s documentation, the accession card reads: “WHCA?” and is dated 1975The Review Board staff could not locate any records indicating who performed the editing, or when, or where.”

 “The Review Board’s repeated written and oral inquiries of the White House Communications Agency did not bear fruit.
 The WHCA could not produce any records that illuminated the provenance of the edited tapes.”

-[William E. Kelly is a freelance journalist whose research into the assassination of President Kennedy is partially sponsored by the Fund For Constitutional Government Investigative Journalism Project.
-He can be reached at: firstname.lastname@example.org]
+William E. Kelly is a freelance journalist whose research into the assassination of President Kennedy is partially sponsored by the Fund For Constitutional Government Investigative Journalism Project.
+You can contact him at firstname.lastname@example.org